-An art practitioner with at least ten years of practical experience.
+An art practitioner with extensive practical experience

 Teams, collectives and institutions

-Teams and collectives may comprise up to four research team members.
+Teams and collectives may comprise up to four research team members

 Team structure may take one of two forms:

-A Ph.D. holder (principal investigator) in one of the disciplines or fields described above, and up to three team members including (at least) MA degree holders and/or art practitioners.
+- A PhD holder (principal investigator) in one of the disciplines or fields described above, and up to three team members including MA degree holders (at least) and/or art practitioners

-ACSS grantees (principal and co-investigators) who have benefited previously from an ACSS grant are only eligible if their grants were closed before March 2017.
+ACSS grantees (principal and co-investigators) who have benefited previously from an ACSS grant are only eligible if their grants were closed before 2020.
 AFAC grantees who have a current open grant are not eligible to apply.

 TIMELINE OF THE GRANT

-Grants are for the duration of 18 months for individuals, teams and collectives (starting December 2019 and ending May 2021) and for up to 24 months for institutions (starting December 2019 and ending December 2021).
+Grants are for the duration of 18 months for individuals, teams and collectives (starting February 2022 and ending July 2023) and for up to 24 months for institutions (starting February 2022 and ending February 2024).

 PROGRAM’S AREAS OF SUPPORT